Abodo-Hatim/Abodo-Hatim/README.md

 # 💫 Hi there , I'm Hatim: :wave: :blush:
-🤝 I am looking for a remote job, Or an internship in web development, to in order to develop myself....<br>🌱 I’m currently learning "Laravel"<br>⚡ Fun fact "Javascript" will rule the world
+🤝 I am looking for a remote job, Or an internship in web development, to in order to develop myself...<br>🌱 I’m currently learning "Laravel"<br>⚡ Fun fact "Javascript" will rule the world

 ## 🌐 Socials: